xta0/xta0.me/_posts/2024-07-10-GenAI-LLM-Transformer-Architecture.md

 ### Examine individual components

 We could also inspect the individual components of the model using a test prompt.
-Let's say we have a five-word text prompt shown as below, and we expect the predicted word to be `Pairs`:
+Let's say we have a five-word text prompt shown below, and we expect the predicted word to be `Paris`:

 ```python
 prompt = "The capital of France is"
 ```

-Let analyze the model's components step by step:
+Let's analyze the model's components step by step:

 - Check the input's token_ids: